HCLS Spelling Bee : Friday, March 13, 2015 at Reservoir High School

 As a part of A+ Partners in Education, Howard County Library System (HCLS) invites public and private schools, as well as home school associations, to participate in the HCLS Spelling Bee, a countywide bee for students in grades four through eight.
 The HCLS Spelling Bee is registered with Scripps National as an official regional bee.
 The winners of individual school bees held in the fall and winter compete in the HCLS Spelling Bee in March.
 The champion advances to the National Spelling Bee in Washington, DC.

-The HCLS Spelling Bee is sponsored by BB&T and the Friends of Howard County Library, and organized under the rules of the Scripps National Spelling Bee
+The HCLS Spelling Bee is sponsored by BB&T, and Friends of Howard County Library.
+It is organized under the rules of the Scripps National Spelling Bee

 Spelling bees improve students' spelling, increase their vocabularies, and develop correct English usage.

 - Students improve their spelling, increase their vocabularies, learn concepts, and develop correct English.
 As a result, they read and write more effectively and score higher on standardized tests and college prep tests and beyond.
 The impact lasts a lifetime.

 - Students learn word etymology and country of origin, the meanings of prefixes and suffixes, and spelling rules.